 If you know anyone in need of assistance with their heating and energy bills, please send them our way and share this information with them.

 How Do I Know If I Qualify for LIHEAP?

-Households earning at or below 200% of the Federal Poverty Level may be eligible ($4,292 gross income/month for a family of 4).
+Households earning at or below 60% of the state median income level may be eligible ($6,439 gross income/month for a family of 4).
 Only your most recent monthly income counts, so if you’re behind on bills due to unemployment or other financial crises, you may now qualify.
 Both homeowners and renters can be eligible and should apply.

 |Household Size||Monthly Gross Income|

 LIHEAP and USF clients can submit their program applications, as well as emergency requests and all supporting documents in person at 317 Roseville Ave, Newark, NJ during the following hours: Monday, Tuesday, Thursday from 9AM-4PM, Wednesday from 9AM-6PM, or the second Saturday of every month from 9AM-1PM.
 Applications and documents can also be submitted electronically to email@example.com, mailed to PO Box 7118, Newark, NJ 07107, or faxed to 973-485-9984.
 Additionally, program inquiries and questions can also be sent directly to firstname.lastname@example.org .

 Download an application, read up on the program’s qualifications and required documents, and learn about other payment assistance programs right here on our website.